 The Healthy Choices Programming at the ILRC had pretty humble beginnings.
-Many years ago, members had asked if we hold some cooking classes.
+Many years ago, members had asked if we could host some cooking classes.
 These classes started out with simple recipes being cooked by the group of attending paritipants and always ended with sharing the meal that had been prepared.
 Along the way, was information about how to do this for yourself at home and people began to get excited and more informed about the choices they could make when it came to their nutrition and overall health.
 Years ago, there was very little funding to promote this specific initiative - but eventually the United Way of Thunder Bay was approached with the concept and the newest version of Healthy Choices was born in 2008!

 The United Way agrees that the benefits of ensuring that all Persons with Disabilities have access and information to make the best choices possible is important.
 This program goes well beyond the science of eating healthy and staying active - it gives us the ability to explore food in the social sense as well.
 Coming together as a group; learning and sharing in the process is what has made this program the success it is today.

 There are many individual components to our Healthy Choices Program but they can be best broken out into the following categories.